blin/ponish/editors-notes.md

   one and a half circle-strokes and one line-stroke or one circle-stroke and two line-strokes (one up and one down).
 "No wrong spelling", so I consider S-S starting point to be at the top of the circle.
-- Only one version of "fect" and "logy" is implemented K-line/L-line second forms are used when affix precedes K or L, so that the combination forms a sine wave.
+- Only one version of "fect" and "logy" is implemented.
+K-line/L-line second forms are used when affix precedes K or L, so that the combination forms a sine wave.
 - In lesson 3 the prefixes and suffixes and corresponding examples are put into